telecomprofi/Prometheus-101-foe-DataDog-users/README.md

 Q: Can I use prometheus exporters, alerts and charts without Prometheus tsdb?
 A: Yes! with VictoriaMetrics & Grafana & alertmanager.

 Q: What is default port on node exporter used by Prometheus server to scrape metrics?
-A: 5000?
+A: The node_exporter listens on HTTP port 9100.

-### Entity names
+### Lingo, Entity names

 #### Agent: